-Cylinder oxygen is commonly packaged, stored and transported, under very high pressures.
-These pressures typically range from 2200 to 3000 pounds per square inch (PSIG).
+Cylinder oxygen is commonly packaged, stored and transported under very high pressures.
+These pressures typically range from 150 to 200 bar.
 Oxygen, especially at these pressures, can become extremely hazardous.
-If oxygen equipment is not maintained and operated properly an extremely destructive and harmful phenomenon known as a regulator or heat of recompression fire can occur.
-For example, if an oxygen regulator on a full cylinder were to opened too quickly the oxygen will enter the regulator and will recompress inside the regulator.
-The resulting friction of the oxygen molecules can produce temperatures of 1600 to 1800 degrees Fahrenheit.
+If oxygen equipment is not maintained and operated properly an extremely destructive and harmful phenomenon known as a regulator or (heat of recompression) fire can occur.

+For example, if an oxygen regulator on a full cylinder were to be opened too quickly, the oxygen will enter the regulator and will recompress inside the regulator.
+The resulting friction of the oxygen molecules can produce temperatures of 850° to 1000° Celsius.
 Normally, regulator materials of construction will not ignite at these temperatures.
-Under these conditions, oxygen is present, ignition is present and all thats needed is the fuel element.
+Under these conditions, oxygen is present, ignition is present and all that's needed is the fuel element.
 If the oxygen regulator previously had been mishandled and allowed to become contaminated with foreign debris, especially oil or grease, a chain reaction could start, ultimately consuming the regulator's interior.
 The resultant molten material will burn a hole through the regulator and escape at a pressure near or equal to the oxygen's cylinder pressure.
 Heat of recompression or oxygen regulator fires virtually always result in serious injuries and property damage.
-The close proximity of the operator at the time, the fire and molten brass, etc. and the extremely high pressure almost guarantee it.
+The close proximity of the operator at the time, the fire and molten brass, and the extremely high pressure almost guarantee it.
+See Figure 3.